stoyicker/ivv/README.md

 `_splash` hardly has any code, not much architecture to see here.
-The Activity in this module has a matching component responsible for injecting it, and all it does is posting launching an intent to another screen, so I haven't setup a formal architecture (for example, Clean) for since it seems over-engineery.
+The Activity in this module has a matching component responsible for injecting it, and all it does is posting launching an intent to another screen, so I haven't setup a formal architecture (for example, Clean) for it since it seems over-engineery.

 `_tmdb` is built around a source of truth which is updated by actions triggered for example by the